 The High-Commitment Pick

 This is the high-commitment version, so go in clear-eyed.
-Micro bangs grow into your eyeline fast and need a trim every couple of weeks to stay short, and the choppy ends want a matte paste to separate them.
+Micro bangs grow into your eyeline fast and need a trim roughly every two weeks to stay short, and the choppy ends want a matte paste to separate them.

 It suits confident faces and straight-to-wavy hair best.
 If you love the energy but not the upkeep, a longer wispy fringe gives a softer take on the same idea.